-Policy program
+Policy Program

-We actively engage in work promoting recognition of the human rights and health needs of people with innate variations of sex characteristics in policy, law and regulation, with a particular focus on improving recognition of our health needs and human rights.
+We actively engage in work promoting the human rights and health of people with innate variations of sex characteristics in policy, practice, law and regulation.

+This core program of InterAction has been led by our Executive Director, Dr Morgan Carpenter, since September 2013.
 Cumulatively, our staff and board team have many decades of experience in human rights advocacy, and peer and psychosocial support.
 We bring together qualifications and expertise in bioethics, psychology and allied health, law, history and public administration.

 Our impact